EricssonResearch/dnt/miki/doc/stream_compiler.md

 Syntax: `delay timestamp_field delay_value`

-The `timestamp_field` is in the form of `header.field` just like in value assignment.
+The `timestamp_field` is in the same form as the left hand side of an `edit` assignment.

-The `delay_value` is a constant that has to be of type time.
+The `delay_value` is a constant that has to be of type *time*.

 ### drop

 Syntax: `drop`

-TODO error if this is not the last action in the pipeline
+This action must be the last action in the pipeline.

 ### edit

-Syntax: `edit headername fieldassignment [more fieldassignments]`
+Syntax: `edit assignment [more assignments]`

-This can have multiple assignments to the same header.
+The syntax for `assignment` is the following: `place.field=value`, where `place.field` can be:

+* `headername.fieldname` referring to a header field in the packet
+* `packet.propertyname` referring to a property slot in the packet descriptor; currently supported slots for writing:
+    * `seq` 32 bit, designed to hold `rtag.seq`
+    * `tstamp` 32b bit, designed to hold `ttag.tstamp`

+The `value` can be:

+* `headername.fieldname`, the bit length of this value must be the same as the left hand side
+* `interfacename.propertyname`, the valid properties depend on the type of the interface
+    * TODO document the valid properties
+* `packet.propertyname`, the bit length of this value must be the same as the left hand side; currently supported slots for reading:
+    * seq
+    * tstamp
+    * recvtime: this is a read-only property, generated by the interface upon packet reception
+* value generator object; currently supported generator types:
+    * sequence generator object, referred by its name
+    * timestamp generator, referred as `timestamp`
+* constant: constants are typed, the left-hand-side of the expression determines what format the constant needs to be (constants are stored in network byte order)
+    * number in decimal or hexadecimal format
+    * time with one of the following suffixes: *s*, *ms*, *us*, *ns*
+    * MAC address
+    * IPv4 address
+    * IPv6 address

+The above types are checked in the above order, so if you have an interface named *eth*, and you write `something=eth.mac` it won't work, because it will be understood as a header name, and the `eth` header has `smac` and `dmac` fields.

 ### eliminate